 - 1. In a Plan Medical Center;

 - 2. In a Plan Provider's medical office;

 - 3. In a Skilled Nursing Facility or as part of home health care per calendar year per injury, incident or condition; or

-- 4. Via Video Visits: or
+- 4. Via Video Visits; or

 - 5. While confined in a Plan Hospital.

 Refer to the Summary of Services and Cost Shares for Visit limitations for Physical, Occupational, and Speech Therapy Services.
-The limits do not apply to necessary treatment of cleft lip or cleft palate.
+The limits do not apply to necessary treatment of cleft lip or cleft palate, early intervention Services, home health Services, autism spectrum disorder (ASD) Services, hospice care and mental health conditions or while you are an inpatient in a Hospital